crguezl/hello-ast-types/README.md

 ```

 ## check-this-usage.js

+Implement a function that determines if a given function node refers to `this`

 This example has been modified regarding not only the usage of `super`  but also due to the fact
 that `visitFunction` is triggered by the outer function and the original  produced an erroneous result